-Author Notes: Although crumpets and English muffins are often mistaken to be the same thing, they are two completely different bready breakfast goods.
-English muffins are made from a dough which is rolled, cut, browned on the stove and finished in the oven - the resulting rolls have a light, soft texture.
-Crumpets on the other hand are made with a batter, akin to what you'd expect if you mixed bread dough and pancake batter (which is pretty much what they are, minus the eggs).
-The batter is cooked in a frying pan, shaped into rounds by chefs' rings, until covered with tiny bubbles then flipped and browned on the other side.
-They have a chewy texture (due to the high hydration of the batter) and a crisp outer layer.
+English muffins, made from a dough which is rolled, cut, browned on the stove, and finished in the oven, have a light, soft texture.
+Crumpets, on the other hand, are made with a batter that’s akin to what you'd get if you mixed bread dough and pancake batter and left out the eggs.
+This batter is then cooked in a frying pan using ring molds until tiny bubbles appear.
+Each crumpet gets flipped and browned on the other side, resulting in a chewy texture and a crisp outer layer.

-Makes 10-12 crumpets (depending on size)
+- Makes 12 crumpets (depending on size)

 water (1/2 cup cold + 1/4 cup boiling)

 sugar (any kind) or honey

-- 1/4 ounce package of active dried yeast
+package active dried yeast

 neutral oil, for greasing the rings and pan